At least 55 people died on Maui. Residents had little warning before wildfires overtook a town

 Mandatory evacuation orders were in place for Lahaina residents, Bissen noted, while tourists in hotels were told to shelter in place so that emergency vehicles could get into the area.

 The mayor said that downed power poles added to the chaos as people attempted to flee Lahaina, by cutting off two important roads out of town, including one to the airport.
-That left only the narrow highway toward Kahakuloa.
+That left only the narrow, winding highway toward Kahakuloa.

 Marlon Vasquez, a 31-year-old cook from Guatemala who came to the U.S. in January 2022, said that when he heard fire alarms, it was already too late to flee in his car.